Rezz888/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain how to build stateful class components.
+- Create a class that extends React.Component -create a constructor that includes a this.state object where you will keep your state as key value pairs in the object. -add a render function to return the jsx

 2. Describe the different phases of the component lifecycle.
+- The different phases of the component lifecyle are -the mounting phase this is the initial render of the component (the birth) -the updating phase this is when any change causes the component to re render after initial render (growth) -the unmounting phase this is when the component will be removed from the screen (death)

 3. Demonstrate an understanding of class component lifecycle methods.
+- class component lifecycle methods -componentDidMount this is called on the initial render and used for any actions you want to preform upon the initial render of the component -componentDidUpdate this is called whenever state changes happen while the component is being rendered and used for any actions you want to preform in the case of a rerender due to state change -componentWillUnmount this is used for any cleanup ie disconnecting event listeners when the component will be removed from the screen.

 4. Define stateful logic.
+- Stateful logic is any logic built into a component

 5. Describe how to test a React component with React Testing Library.
+- To test a component with react testing library: -you import the component into a file you create specifically for testing. ie App.js => App.test.js
+In the test file you describe the tests you want to run. -You then create a test ie test.('the component renders'). -You test the component by following the Arrange Act Assert paradigm. -in Arrange you define what it is you will be testing -in Act you call any functions you will use for the test -in Assert you check to see if you received the expected results.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.